FedUni/MORL/README.md

 MORL-Glue logically separates the three main components of a reinforcement learning system, allowing the environment, experiment and agent to be implemented in different programming languages, on different systems.

 Communication between the three is orchestrated by the MORL-Glue server, which is available for Linux and Windows systems.
-A Windows x64 build is available under *Releases*.
+Windows 32-bit and 64-bit builds are available under *Releases*.

 Most of the documentation for RL-Glue still applies.
 A good starting point is the RL-Glue overview, available under the `docs` directory.